pretix/pretix/doc/api/resources/carts.rst

        * does not check or calculate prices but believes any prices you send

-       * does not support the redemption of vouchers

        * does not prevent you from buying items that can only be bought with a voucher

        * does not support file upload questions